Airbus Uncertain of Timeline For Stretched A220

 Airbus notched another win with an order for 22 A220s from regional-airline lessor Azorra, the first major order of the year for an airframer that reported a banner year last year, with more than 600 deliveries.

-The Azorra deal cements the A220’s role “complementing” the A320 family, Airbus Chief Commercial Officer Christian Scherer told reporters on Monday during a call to discuss the company’s 2021 deliveries.
+The Azorra deal cements the A220’s role “complementing” the A320 family, Airbus Chief Commercial Officer Christian Scherer told reporters last week during a call to discuss the company’s 2021 deliveries.
 Airbus expects demand for the aircraft to increase as airlines seek to replace aging jets at the lower end of the market.
 Last year, the airframer delivered 50 A220s, compared with 38 in 2020.

 A stretched variant, the A220-500, is in the works, although when the program will formally launch remains uncertain.
 “It is not an imminent decision,” Scherer said.
 “It is a logical progression, and we have a lot milestones to achieve on that program,” he said, adding, “this is not an agenda item for a near-term decision.”